zulkarnainshah/ng-rating-bar/README.md

 ## Using custom images for stars (optional):

 By default 3 image resources are included with the library for showing filled, half and empty stars.
 You can modify the images for each of those states by supplying your own images.
-Just place your **png** images _(at least 256 x 256)_ inside the **assets** folder (not necessarily inside the **ng-rating-bar** folder) and pass them as input parameters to the component for the following attributes:
+Just place your **png** images _(at least 256 x 256)_ inside the **assets** folder (not necessarily inside the **ng-rating-bar** folder) and pass their path as input parameters to the component for the following attributes:

 - filledImgSrc
 - halfFilledImgSrc